AliceO2Group/ControlGui/README.md

 ### Application architecture and data flow
 The Control GUI web-application consists of multiple modules on server and client side.
 [This document](docs/ARCH.md) explains applications' functional architecture and data flows used for in varoius scenarios.

+### Push Notification
+The Control GUI web-application Push Notifications work using several components.
+The description of all components and the workflow of notification widget is provided [here](docs/PUSHNOTIF.md).

 ### For developers
 * [Coding guideline](https://github.com/AliceO2Group/CodingGuidelines)